gearmax-uw/gearmax-api/README.md

 - Users can sign in/log in to GearMax.
 - Signed users can post their used cars.
 - GearMax can predict the future price of used cars by users' given information.

+### Performance Requirements

+- When users request a query/search, the reponse/search results must be returned within 1s.
+- We assume that the users will not concurrently send requests, so we do not make our project a distributed system.

 ### The 12-Factor Methodology